We gave this chart a little reshuffle to ensure it was still relevant in 2020.

 Features: Multiple grips for exercise variety, arched construction, powder-coated steel frame, reversible center frame, fits standard wall studs

-The combination of strength, versatility and simplicity makes this bar from Gronk Fitness our top pick.
+The combination of strength, versatility and simplicity makes this bar from Gronk Fitness another highly-rated pick.
 This bar offers everything you need in a wall-mounted bar, while still maintaining a sleek, compact frame.

 The Gronk Fitness bar can handle a whopping 800lbs of total weight – the most on this list by far.
 That extra strength gives you total peace of mind while you exercise.
 No need to worry about this bar coming down!

 The center frame features three pairs of inset bars for you to work on different grips.
 In addition, you can also flip the arched frame upside down for a lower total height.
 It’s great for working on dips or muscle-ups in addition to your standard pull-up routine!